5-quid-coders/apescrape-site/help.md

 ---

 # Help
-Welcome to the ApeScrape help centre.
-You can find a list of articles on the left.
+Welcome to the ApeScrape Help Centre!
+You can find a list of articles on the left showing you how best to make use of our features!